 Share This ArticleALL INTELLIGENCE

 This is not a home improvement project.
-This is a hostage situation.
+This is an immediate scheduling problem.

 The garage door repair business is unique among home services.
 Unlike a kitchen remodel or even a minor roofing leak, a broken garage door functionally paralyzes a household.
 It is the primary means of egress for the home.
 It secures the vehicles.
 It is heavy, dangerous, and impossible for the average homeowner to fix themselves.